-Local Author rity Governors 22.
+Local Authorit y Governors 22.
 Local authorities that are eligible to appoint governors are selected and details of the appointment process We have identified one seat for a local authority governor, representing the Greater London Authority (GLA).
 The GLA will be asked to nominate a governor at the time the Council of Governors is being convened.
 As per the National Health Service Act 2006.
 This will enable the Council of Governors to have a wider perspective of the economic community in which the Trust operates.
-University G overnors 23.
+University Gov vernors 23.
 The universities that are eligible to appoint governors are selected and details of the appointments process There will not be a representative of the Universities on the Council of Governors.
 We have strong links with Universities through our training and education and are not looking at this stage to invite them to join the Council of Governors.
-Partnership (Governors 24.
+Partnership Go overnors 24.
 Why those organisations were selected and the process for appointing them We are seeking to engage representation from 5 voluntary sector organisations that support special interest groups such as Age UK, Diabetes, Mental Health, Stroke and Cardiac care.
 Representation from such patient groups will add value to the work of the Trust.
 We already engage with LINKs through local working and through the LAS Patients Forum.
 We expect to strengthen these arrangements through our PPI plans and the development of a Members' Forum.
 We will also develop relationships with Healthwatch as they emerge in future.
 We have allocated one partner governor position to the Staff Council that supports the trade union interests of our workforce.
 The Trust's management works closely with the Staff Council and wishes to see this reflected in the new governance arrangements ensuring that trades unions are fully engaged.
 25. Are you considering representatives of any organisation who will be allowed to attend board meetings in an official Not at this stage.
 This will be reviewed in the first 3 years.

+capacity (eg chair of

+neighbouring trust) but

+who will have no voting

+Terms of Office rights?

+26. Elected governers will stend for 2 or 2 years per These errorsements will enable us to achieve the

-Terms of Office 26. capacity (eg chair of neighbouring trust) but who will have no voting rights?
-Any cap on the total time serviced for each category of governor (whether elected of appointed) and for non-elected governors the term of office before reappointment Elected governors will stand for 2 or 3 years per term for a maximum of 3 terms (9 years).
+Any cap on the total time serviced for each category of governor (whether elected of appointed) and for non- elected governors the term of office before re- appointment Elected governors will stand for 2 or 3 years per term for a maximum of 3 terms (9 years).
 Non-elected governors will stand for a term of one year with confirmation from their sponsoring organisation of any further term at the end of each year.
 These arrangements will enable us to achieve the balance between continuity and allowing new people to join.
 It will enable governors to build up their knowledge and experience to become effective at the table.

+Disqualification 1

-Disqualification 1 1 1 27.
-The provisions for the removal of Governors that are intended to apply and any other additional reasons for exclusion As per the National Health Service Act 2006 and as per Section 16 above.
+27. The provisions for the removal of Governors that are intended to apply and any other additional reasons for exclusion As per the National Health Service Act 2006 and as per Section 16 above.
 A person who has been declared, through the relevant governance arrangements, to be a vexatious complainant; If a governor fails to attend any meeting of the Council of Governors, for a period of one year or three consecutive meetings (see Annex for details).
 Additional provisions are contained within Annex 5 attached.

-Termination as a governor 28.
-What conditions or requirements apply including the requirements of Schedule 7, paragraphs 8(1) and (2) of the NHS Act 2006 As per the National Health Service Act 2006 and as per Section 16 above.
+Termination as a governor

+28. What conditions or requirements apply including the requirements of Schedule 7, paragraphs 8(1) and (2) of the NHS Act 2006 As per the National Health Service Act 2006 and as per Section 16 above.
 As above As above